lamarquise/printf/README.md

 which represents the number of digits only, then we add 1 if there is a sign, + or -.
 This new len is used to calculate wlen and everything else.
 The main diference is that we now treat pos num with + flag the same as neg num.

+Precision is calculated without sign + or -.
+Width is calculated with sign - or + (if + flag).

 Ok so this is how B works.
 B is for turning any number into a base that you provide, if you don't provide a base, it's like yo, no base...
 The number comes first then the base...
 If the base is invalide it's like the fuck you need a real base...

+Gen Arg Str I():
+Manages most of the setting of the string recovered from va arg list, in accordance with the flags and options.
+The str in question is passed as a pointer to a string, and freed in all error cases.
+Additionally, a pointer to t param p, the len of str and neg (indicating it's sign) are also passed as arguments.
+The precision and width are modified to take the len and sign into account.
+Then begins the process of creating the strings that will be attached in front and behind the main result string. (details not provided here).
+Essencially it invloves creating the correct numer of the correct char and attaching it in the correct place, rather fineky.
+In oder to meed the norm, a few functions containing sub processes of gen arg str i were created in Gen Arg Str.c

+everything else is free bellow, either defined in func or by fjoin which free's so much shit...